bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:10 AM CT, December 01</p>
+<p class="updated_time"> Latest data: 06:30 AM CT, December 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 14°
+- 16°
-- Foggy
+- Mostly Cloudy
-- 92% humidity
+- 91% humidity
 - 1 mph wind
-- 57% cloud cover
+- 84% cloud cover
 - 25 AQI 🟩
 About 0.7 inches of snow on the ground
-- 0.95 inches of snow and 0.09 inches of rain expected in the next 48 hours
+- 1.1 inches of snow and 0.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>